digital-land-attic/project/projects/local-plan-pathfinders/content/list-of-existing-policy-areas.md

 ---
-name: "List of special policy areas"
+name: "List of existing policy areas"
 ---

-We've identified a number of special policy areas that might be interesting to explore.
+We've identified a number of existing policy areas that might be interesting to explore.
 Not all of them will be relevant or important to all local planning authorities.

-## List of special policy areas
+## List of existing policy areas

 The non-exhaustive list includes: